-Two hours after touching down in Delhi, I’m weaving through Chandni Chowk bazaar – the city’s most congested area.
-The frenzy, however, is worth it: I’m on a street-food tour.
+Two hours after touching down in Delhi, I’m weaving through Chandni Chowk bazaar – the the city’s most densely packed area – on a street-food tour.

 I’m with Shikha Gupta, a 33-year-old female guide, who set up India’s first culinary tourism company with her husband eight years ago.
 In addition to taking on Old Delhi, the company offers food tours around Agra and Jaipur, too.

-Our first stop is Shyam Sweets, a centuries-old confectioner that began by satisfying the sweet tooth of the last Mughal emperor in the Red Fort before he was exiled to Burma by the British in 1857.
+Our first stop is Shyam Sweets, a centuries-old confectioner that began by satisfying the sweet tooth of the last Mughal emperor in the Red Fort before he was exiled to Burma in 1857.

 We start by gulping down delicious lassis – the yogurt-based drink – here, spiced with rosewater and served in terracotta cups, which are discarded after use, as the water permeates the clay.
 They seem too beautiful to waste.
 But on this tour, I do as the locals do.